The Truro Police Service is divided into a variety of unique and separate sections.

 - The Criminal Investigation Division is known to many as the Detective Section.
 The Criminal Investigation Division is responsible for investigations such as homicide, sexual assaults, robbery, thefts, break and enters, frauds, and numerous other Criminal Code offences.

-- The Criminal Investigation Division has a very good relationship with police agencies across Canada and also with the Royal Canadian Mounted Police.
+- The Criminal Investigation Division has a very good relationship with police agencies across Canada.

 - Forensic Identification Services is committed to assisting in the identification of persons responsible for the commission of offences through the lawful collection, analysis and preservation of physical evidence for presentation in a court of law.